catseye/Chrysoberyl/article/Languages.md

     fac4 =& pop dup int[1] sub fact mul;
     main =& int[5] fact;

 Vinegar is a "semi-concatenative" language where every operation can fail.

-Semi-concatenative is supposed to mean that, unlike a conventional concatenative language where there is a single, implicit, associative operator ("concatenate") that composes sequentially, in Vinegar there are actually two such operators.
-The other, "alternate", is not implicit (but the language supports a syntax variation where it kind of is), and it is this other operator that handles thing when an operation fails (which any of them can.)
+"Semi-concatenative" is supposed to mean that there isn't just the usual implicit "concatenate" program-composing operator, there's also a second program-composing operator, "alternate" (notated explicitly by `|`).

+This second operator is intended to gracefully handle the case where a program operation has failed -- which any of them can.

+Although the second operator is notated explicitly, the language supports a syntax variation (shown above) where both operators can be used implicitly... as long as each definition is introduced appropriately.

 #### Reference Implementation: vinegar (Python)